tasfik007/assesment-101/AuthApp/README.md

 7. You can use the below credentials to get into the system:
     * Email: rahul@gmail.com
     * Password: rahul12345
 8. After successful login, a welcome screen at the url "/profile" can be seen with the logged in user's name.
+If unsuccessful it will redirect to an error page.
 9. User can logout from this page, and will be directed to root url "/", which is a login screen.
+If unsuccessful it will redirect to an error page.
 10. By clicking in the "Create account?" link new user can be created.

 ## Bonus factors: